PARANIMO TERMS OF SERVICES

 (d) you remain responsible for first-line support to the End-Users you have introduced.

-(b) not use the Platform for unlawful, misleading, or infringing activities;
+(c) not use the Platform for any unlawful, misleading or infringing activity;

-(c) maintain accurate records of End-Users introduced and provide them to us on request; and
+(e) maintain accurate records of all End-Users you introduce and provide them to us on request; and

-(d) indemnify us for any losses or claims arising from their resale or breach of these Terms.
+(f) indemnify us for any losses, damages or claims arising from your resale activities or breach of these Terms.

-31.5 Resellers act as independent parties.
-Nothing in these Terms creates a partnership, joint venture, or agency (other than the limited agency to resell) between you and us.
+33.4 You act as an independent party.
+Nothing in these Terms creates a partnership, joint venture or employment relationship between you and us.

-33.1 The Business Customer is responsible for administering its Schemes and ensuring appropriate oversight of its users and representatives.
+34.1 Business Customers are responsible for administering their Schemes and maintaining oversight of all users and representatives.

 (a) verifying each user’s eligibility to access the Platform and ensuring user details are accurate, current, and securely managed;